How to Treat Blueberries with Yellowing Leaves

 This is the soil test for my Reka blueberry which seems to be the most unhappy of my five bushes.
 It looks like the pH is about a 5.0 which is ok for blueberries, looks like my problem might be a bit of a wet spring!

 If your test comes out with a high pH you can add iron sulfate or elemental sulfur in the recommended amounts.
 Other helps to lower the pH is a pine needle mulch and the addition of peat moss.
 You can also fertilize your blueberries with an acidic fertilizer like Cottonseed Meal or Acid Mix.
-If your blueberries are going into containers Dr. Earth has a potting soil specially formulated for acid loving plants.
+If your blueberries are going into containers, a mix of half potting soil and half Peat Moss works well.